openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 ### For verify_recover with `EVP_SIGNATURE`

-According to feedback, a stream style interface is uninteresting for verify_recover, so we only specify a new init function.
+Preliminary feedback suggests that a streaming interface is uninteresting for verify_recover, so we only specify a new init function.

 ``` C